 What did I do to fulfil my dream?
 I had been imagining and wanting it from a young age onwards without ever having the guts to make a decision, but after finishing my 2-years at the University, I started looking for the perfect family!

-I simply contacted an agency in order to find a family that was ready to welcome me (keep the agency fees in mind).
-There are, of course, also other ways like free specialized websites, which are obviously very popular, and Facebook groups, which aren’t always too safe.
+I simply contacted an specialised agency in order to find a family that was ready to welcome me (keep the agency fees in mind).
+There are, of course, also other ways like free specialised websites, which are obviously very popular, and Facebook groups, which aren’t always too safe.
 It is not hard to find a family, it is harder to find a “good” one!

 A typical day as an Au Pair Sydney

-Getting up at 6:30am (beware late risers, this job isn’t perfect for you!), on weekends, during the week, holidays; the kids always get up at 7:30am, so remember to take your earplugs!
+Getting up at 6:30am (beware late risers, this job isn’t perfect for you!), on weekends, during the week, holidays; the kids always get up at 7:30am (or earlier), so remember to take your earplugs!

 After that, you will be expected to prepare breakfast and leave to school.
 In my case, this was followed by walking the dogs, which gave me the opportunity to work out, big advantage!